 If you drop below the enrollment level initially reported to the VA, you will incur a debt with the VA.
 The VA will contact you directly with information about how much you owe them and how to repay that debt.
 We recommend paying this debt as quickly as possible or making other arrangements with the Debt Management Center to insure that your future benefits are not impacted.

 If a you drop a course or withdraw from school after the University’s drop period and then receive a non-punitive grade, the VA will reduce benefits effective the first day of that term unless mitigating circumstances are found.
 Mitigating circumstances are circumstances beyond your control that prevent you from continuing your education or that cause you to reduce the number of credit load.
-Contact the VA directly if you wish to file a mitigating circumstances appeal.
+If you wish to file a mitigating circumstances appeal contact the VA directly.